Framlingham teen tackles gruelling bike ride for cancer care project

 The three-bedroom Crofton is a modern town house, ideal for couples and families, and offers flexible living space over three floors.
 The ground floor features a spacious kitchen and living/dining area which opens out onto a private garden, perfect for relaxing in.
 On the first floor, there is a double ensuite bedroom, single bedroom and family bathroom.
 A large, ensuite master bedroom can be found on the second floor.

-A Suffolk mental health support group is a step closer to taking its vital service on the road thanks to a £500 donation from housebuilder Taylor Wimpey East Anglia.
+A Suffolk mental health support group is a step closer to taking its vital service on the road thanks to a £500 donation from our East Anglia team.

 The Worry Tree Cafe, based in Framlingham, offers help and friendship to people experiencing mental health problems.
 The group, which has the backing of singer Ed Sheeran, holds a weekly session at The Day Care Centre in Framlingham where anyone can drop in for a cup of tea and a chat.
 Through signposting, creative projects and community events, The Worry Tree Cafe aims to combat conditions including depression, anxiety and loneliness.